-Are you planning a visit to Ottawa?
-Our tourist treasure hunt will take you from Chateau Laurier to the Supreme Court and the Byward Market, passing by the Parliament Hill of course!
+Are you looking for things to do in Ottawa?
+Our tourist scavenger hunt will take you from Chateau Laurier to the Supreme Court and the Byward Market, passing by the Parliament Hill of course!

 You will have to solve challenges at every step to discover your next destination and earn points.
 At each step, you will learn a little history as well as interesting facts about what surrounds you.